 In a previous post, I mentioned how I let a couple of incidents send me into secluding myself.
 In actuality, I’ve always had great communication skills or at least the potential for great skills.
 Those skills were further refined as I got older, even more so when I started college.
 But because I was so afraid of bothering people or presenting myself as a burden, no one would have really known that.
 Even if there are moments in which you feel like a social moth rather than a social butterfly, it doesn’t give reason to just close yourself off like that.
 If anything, it means you may need to engage in a little more reflection:

-- Does their facial expression, their stance, their overall demeanor indicate that they are comfortable or enjoying the conversation?
+Does their facial expression, their stance, and their overall demeanor indicate that they are comfortable or enjoying the conversation?